12 Sydney Coastal Walks: From Easy Family Routes to Challenging Hikes

 Insider tip: For the best views, do this walk north to south

-At Sydney’s northernmost tip, Palm Beach offers something completely different from the city’s other coastal walks – a taste of exclusive beachside living where Sydney’s wealthy retreat for weekends and holidays.
+Want to spot Home and Away filming while walking?
+At Sydney’s northernmost tip, Palm Beach offers something very different from the city’s other coastal walks – a taste of exclusive beachside living where many of Sydney’s wealthy retreat for weekends and holidays.

 What makes Palm Beach worth the journey north?